apasarkar/masknmf_full_pipeline/docs/source/app_use/Demixing.rst

 **Step 1: ROI Identification**

-There are two initializations options you can use: (1) You can use the superpixels approach first defined in Buchanan et al. (which is a local correlation based algorithm for identifying active cells) or the maskNMF cell initialization pipeline, called "Dense Data" in the app:
+There are two initializations options you can use.
+You can use the superpixels approach first defined in Buchanan et al. (which is a local correlation based algorithm for identifying active cells) or the maskNMF cell initialization pipeline, called "Dense Data" in the app:

 .. image:: ../images/Demix_Options.png
    :width: 200

 The maskNMF initializattion was designed with for denser, volumetric imaging in mind but also works well for sparse, soma-targeted data.
 Note that the "Dense Data" initialization is meant to be used for the first pass through the data; all subsequent passes use superpixel initialization.
 To use the superpixels approach, first turn off the Dense Data switch.
 Then, the app enables a correlation threshold which you can interactively toggle to see how different correlation values affect the neural signal initialization, like so:

 .. image:: ../images/Superpixel_Initialization.png
    :width: 600